Stephen Lewis: Political career

+Leader of the Ontario NDP

-He came back to Canada at the instigation of Tommy Douglas, and in 1963, at the age of 26, he was elected to the Legislative Assembly of Ontario.
+He returned to Canada at the behest of Tommy Douglas, and in 1963, at the age of 26, he was elected to the Legislative Assembly of Ontario.
 Following the engineered 1970 resignation of Donald C. MacDonald, Lewis was elected leader of the Ontario New Democratic Party.
 His initial experience at the helm in the 1971 provincial election was a disappointment, with the party slipping from 20 seats to 19.

-A radical left wing group nicknamed The Waffle had gained prominence, with one of its leaders, James Laxer, winning one-third of the vote when he ran to be leader of the federal NDP in 1971.
+A radical left-wing group nicknamed The Waffle had gained prominence, with one of its leaders, James Laxer, winning one-third of the vote when he ran to lead the federal NDP in 1971.
 Lewis felt that The Waffle was threatening the credibility and stability of the party and supported a movement against the group in June 1972 on the basis that it was a party within a party.

 In 1974, Lewis supported the Elliot Lake miners and advocated to Ontario Premier Bill Davis for the creation of the Royal Commission on the Health and Safety of Workers in Mines.
 The commission's recommendations led to the creation of the Occupational Health and Safety Act in 1979.

-Lewis led a strong campaign during the 1975 election with his oratory and passion bringing new supporters to the party.
+Lewis led a strong campaign during the 1975 election with his oratory and passion, bringing new supporters to the party.
 The NDP highlighted issues such as rent control and workplace safety.
-Each day, Lewis told the story of a different Ontarian in trouble, making a case that this was because of the lack of adequate legislation.
-Polls showed the NDP surging and the incumbent Ontario Progressive Conservative Party in freefall and in the course of the campaign Premier William Davis was forced to commit his party to bringing in rent control and other progressive reforms in order to retain power.
-When the ballots were counted the Tories were reduced to a minority government.
-Lewis' NDP had doubled its seats from 19 to 38, surpassing the Ontario Liberal Party to become the Official Opposition.
-To some it appeared that it was only a matter of time before the NDP would form the government.
+Each day, Lewis told the story of a different Ontarian in trouble, making the case that this was due to inadequate legislation.
+Polls showed the NDP surging and the incumbent Ontario Progressive Conservative Party in freefall, and in the course of the campaign, Premier Davis was forced to commit his party to bringing in rent control and other progressive reforms to retain power.
+When the ballots were counted, the Tories were reduced to a minority government.
+Lewis's NDP had doubled its seats from 19 to 38, surpassing the Ontario Liberal Party to become the Official Opposition.
+To some, it appeared that it was only a matter of time before the NDP would form the government.
+The result was the best in the party's modern history until the Ontario NDP's majority government in 1990.

 The next election, in 1977, proved to be a disappointment.
 The growth of support for the NDP stalled, and while the Tories were kept to a minority, the NDP failed to make any gains.
-The party was reduced to 33 seats and lost its status as Official Opposition to the Liberals.
+The party was reduced to 33 seats and lost its status as the Official Opposition to the Liberals.
 In 1978, a frustrated Lewis stepped down as party leader and as a Member of Provincial Parliament.

-After leaving politics, Lewis served as an arbitrator with the Ontario Ministry of Labour and was a commentator on TV station CITY-TV's CityPulse News and CKEY radio in Toronto and appeared nationally with Dalton Camp and Eric Kierans as part of a weekly political panel on Peter Gzowski's CBC Radio show, Morningside.
-He would return to the Morningside panel in the late 1980s.
-In 1982, Lewis won the Gordon Sinclair Award from ACTRA for his commentary on CKEY.